mojotech/modernator-client-react/README.md

 possible in a few days to a week for reasonably experienced developers.
 Whereas something like TodoMVC might be doable in a few hours.

+See [Architecture](Architecture.md) for more information about what's specific to this implementation.

 # Building

 ## Nix